autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 The PUBKEY component is the public key from the P2P node key.
 The PUBKEY is static.
 The IP and PORT COMPONENTS may change over time.

-The PUBKEY component is used to derive an ethereum account address that is used as the validator identity in validator registration, staking, and accountability and omissions operations - see validator identifier.
+The PUBKEY component is used to derive an ethereum format account address that is used as the validator identity in validator registration, staking, and accountability and omissions operations - see validator identifier.

 ### Validator identifier

 A unique identifier for the validator used as the validator identity in validator lifecycle management (registration, pausing, reactivation), staking, and accountability and omissions operations.
 It provides an unambiguous relationship between validator identity and node.
 For example, it is used to identify the validator in a bond stake function call.

-The identity is created as an ethereum account address, derived on registration by protocol logic from the PUBKEY component of the validator node's enode URL.
-It is stored in the `_addr` field in the Validator data struct maintained in state.
+The identity is created as an ethereum format account address, derived on registration by protocol logic from the PUBKEY component of the validator node's enode URL.
+It is stored in the `nodeAddress` field in the Validator data struct maintained in state.

 Note that the identifier is the validator _node's_ on-chain identity and is distinct from the treasury account which is the validator _operator's_ account.